maltaisn/icondialoglib/README.md

 used for auto-generation are available in the [utils][utils] module.

 The default pack tags can be translated.
-With over 1,000 labels it takes between 3 and 5 hours to translate in my experience.
-A collection of images with the icons for each label can be downloaded [here](default-pack-label-images) to help with translation.
+With over 1,000 labels it takes between 3 and 5 hours to translate (in my experience).
+A collection of images with the icons for each label can be downloaded [here][default-pack-label-images] to help with translation.

 ## Changelog
-View [changelog](https://github.com/maltaisn/icondialoglib/blob/master/CHANGELOG.md) for release notes.
+View [changelog][changelog] for release notes.

 ## Licenses
 - Library core is licensed under Apache License 2.0